klocode/blogsy/README.md

 A Rails API-only application using PostgreSQL as its database to track Users, their Posts, and Comments.

-Run 'bundle' to install the basic dependencies.
+Run `bundle` to install the basic dependencies.

 Run `rails db:create` to create a database.